Javier-Garzo/Marching-cubes-on-Unity-3D/README.md

 <br><br>

 ## World Manager<a name="worldmanager"></a>
-The world manager is a **optional** manager to support multiple worlds data directions, just to allow multiple games in different worlds.
+The world manager is a **optional** manager (if not exist "default" world name is selected)  to support multiple worlds folder system, just to allow multiple games in different worlds.
 You can found the prefab in "Assets > Marching Cubes > WorldManager", this prefab contain a gameobject with the manager script.
 This manager supports:
 * Change default world when manager is instanced: You can change the public variable "World" on inspector for select the loaded world.
 The default name if not change the variable or the manager is not instanced is "default".
 * Fast access button to worlds data folder on script: Exists a button on the inspector at the end of the script, that allow you to open the computer folder where all data/worlds are stored.